AlmightyLks/Programming-Guidance/CSharp/Your-First-Project.md

 ```bash
 dotnet run
 ```
-Once you finish this, you're ready to work on your first project! :)<br>
+Once you finished all of the before-mentioned steps, you're ready to work on your first project! :)<br>
 Good luck!<br>